BrokenShell/Storm/README.md

 ## Dev Notes

-Storm is intended to provide thread compatible, high-performance tools to make custom random number generators for Python3.
-Storm does not directly interact with the Python runtime and therefore requires additional tools like Cython to bridge the gap.
+Storm is intended to provide thread compatible, high-performance tools to make custom random number generators.
 Storm is optimized for multithread execution on 64bit platforms.

 ### Warning: Storm is not intended for secure hashing or encryption of any kind!
 That said, Storm is far stronger than the vanilla Mersenne Twister implementation.

 For Python users, the way to get Storm is to install Fortuna.
-Fortuna is a Python c-extension (Cython wrapper for Storm).
+Fortuna is a Python c-extension that includes Storm.
 Fortuna features a collection of high-level abstractions for creating custom random generators that can model any distribution across any dataset.
 Fortuna is fully generic and can be used for generating all Python value types including custom objects.
 Fortuna supports multidimensional distributions, nested abstractions, dynamic